afeldman/PhotonDB/helm/HELM_CHART.md

 ## Overview

-This directory contains the official Helm chart for deploying RethinkDB 3.0 on Kubernetes with full auto-scaling, monitoring, and high-availability support.
+This directory contains the official Helm chart for deploying PhotonDB on Kubernetes with full auto-scaling, monitoring, and high-availability support.

 ## Chart Structure